davealgie/DA-TD-Project/README.md

 - David Algie

 # Acknowledgments
 - Thank you trainers who have helped me throughout this project.
 - Thank you google for being the fixers of my errors!
 - Shout out to George Whyte for listening to me complain while attempting to fix my issues.

+# Running the tests
+The tests have both Integration and Unit tests, to run the integration you right click in tests on the file ToDoTest and run as a Junit, while for the unit tests, do the same for the ToDoUnitTest.
+JUnit and Integration tests surpass the industry standard requirment of 80%.

+# Selenium Tests:
+A chrome web driver was added to the files of the project so that Selenium tests can be run.
+Going to a Selenium test and right clicking Run as a Junit Test will run it for you.
+They test the functionality of the website, So the CRUD functions and asserting to test whether they we're successful.